johnpuddephatt/kent/src/pages/start-your-own-scheme.md

 ### Technical advice

-We’re always on hand to provide technical advice for groups.
+We’re always on hand to provide technical advice for groups through our associates of experienced and qualified Technical Advisors.
 We can do this through one of our enabling programmes - working closely with your group throughout the entire process - or on a consultancy basis for specific parts of your project you need help with.

 ### Raising awareness